 On the south side of the Togetsukyo Bridge, about fifteen to 25 minutes from the bamboo grove on foot, is the entrance to the Arashiyama Monkey Park.
 If you have half a day and reasonable energy left after the grove and the northern temples, it is worth doing.

-The short version: it is a real climb up, not the gentle walk described on the signs (for me anyway).
+The short version: it is a climb up, not the gentle walk described on the signs (for me anyway).
 At the top, 120 wild Japanese macaques roam freely around you.
 The feeding hut has you inside the mesh enclosure and the monkeys pressing against the outside of it.
 The view over Kyoto from the summit at 160 metres is one of the best in the city.
 I watched one of them steal a tourist’s hat and spend ten minutes examining it while the tourist stood completely still and waited.

 I have written a full separate post on the Arashiyama monkey park with everything you need: the hike, the rules, what to expect at the summit, and what to do on the south side of the river before you cross back.

-How to Plan Your Morning: A Suggested Order
+How to Plan Your Morning: Suggested Itinerary

 If you have a half day, here is what I would recommend based on how mine went.